 Hagen Quartett

-For many young string quartets, the Hagen Quartet is an important role model in terms of sound quality, stylistic diversity, ensemble playing and serious analysis of works and composers in their genre.
-As teachers and mentors at the Salzburg Mozarteum and the Hochschule für Musik in Basel, and in international masterclasses, the Quartet’s members take pride in passing on their vast experience to their younger colleagues.
+For many young string quartets, the Hagen Quartet is a role model in terms of sound quality, stylistic versatility, ensemble playing, and a deep engagement with the works and composers of the genre.
+As teachers and mentors at the Mozarteum in Salzburg, the Hochschule für Musik in Basel, and in international masterclasses, the members of the quartet pass on this wealth of experience to their younger colleagues.

-The Hagen Quartet’s members perform on early Italian master instruments.
+The Hagen Quartet performs on historic Italian master instruments.

 read more collapse